 I never did take our temperatures, but we weren't feeling so hot it concerned me.
 After the first 24 hours, it turned more to cold-like symptoms, but it never set into our chests or respiratory system other than a dry throat and cough.

 I was very happy to say that I had all the remedies for our herbal virus protocol on hand so I went immediately into those remedies.
 I actually have this entire protocol available to the members of the Pioneering Today Academy.
 If you're not yet a member, I will be opening it up in March 2022 and you can get on the waitlist to join and have access to that masterclass.

 Or you can purchase my course on Practical Home Herbalism for Cold and Flu Season.

-I need to say that I'm not a certified herbalist, but I have done extensive studies before sharing all my information in my courses.
+I need to say that I'm not a trained herbalist, but I have done extensive research before sharing all my information in my courses.

 In our family, we turn to herbal remedies when it comes to fighting off viruses in our home as our first line of defense.

 - The very first thing we make sure we're doing is supplementing vitamin d.
 Because of where we live we just can't get enough vitamin d from the sun throughout the winter, so this is our first line of defense from viruses.

 - We took a combination of herbs as laid out in my antiviral protocol along with tinctures and elderberry syrup.
 Made sure to drink plenty of bone broth (another reason why having home canned bone broth is a lifesaver!).

 - We had a nebulizer on hand and did some breathing treatments with that.